 Rainforest and Bronzebacks (Part 1)

 With the end of 2020 just around the corner, an unpredictable and often disappointing year for most, I was ready to send it off with a bang.
-My good friend Nick was similarly keen to get the hell out of his hometown of Melbourne for a few weeks and continue our constant quest for small, brown lizards.
+My good friend Nick was similarly keen to get the hell out of his hometown of Melbourne for a few weeks and continue our constant quest for small brown lizards.
 Our plans had changed too many times to count over the last few months as we tried to lock in ideas around changing covid restrictions.
 However, we finally settled on a trip that would take us around most of NSW, hopefully with some of SA tacked on.
 Much to everyone’s disappointment, Justin wouldn’t be able to join us this time, but we’ll hopefully be making up for that soon.
 After what seemed an endless wait, uni was finished, Nick and I were both in Narrabri and the car was packed.
 I could already tell it was going to be a good one.

 The East Side